zenwork/bubblesub/README.md

 Sometimes you want to publish some shared behaviour, logic, or a service.
 You can then share any api.

-This is a new convenience api around the base API.
-It simplifies using the base api and makes the intent clearer.

 #### publishing
 ```typescript